 Length and format

-- Please provide an opening statement, to head the blog, which outlines the core issue/topic/problem that the blog adresses.
+Please provide an opening statement, to head the blog, which outlines the core issue/topic/problem that the blog addresses.
 For example these may be a series of questions that will ‘hook’ in the reader’s interest.

 Audience, writing style and language

-- Your article should be written with a relatively wide audience in mind, including policy-makers and other non-academics.
+Your article should be written with a relatively wide audience in mind, including students, but also policy-makers, non-academics and recruiters.

 Biography and contributor photo

-- Also please send a feature image for your blog (670x335px).
+Also please send a feature image for your blog (670 x 335px).
 The image can be anything associated with the theme or content of your blog.
 Please make sure you have permission to use the image and provide the correct attribution.
+If you are unsure on how to resize an image, please make this clear in your submission.

 Our editing process